-The existential and universal reading are endpoints on a continuum whose interior is notoriously difficult to probe, particularly for embedding determiners like most.
-Thus, Rooth (1987) remarks: "Consider Most farmers who own a donkey beat it: does it mean that most farmers who own a donkey beat most of the donkeys they own, that most farmers who own a donkey beat most of the donkeys they own, or that most farmers who own a donkey beat some of the donkeys they own?
-I am simply not sure, and informants I have consulted have not expressed strong or consistent opinions."
+We have focused on the \exists -reading and the \forall -reading so far.
+Arguably, these readings are endpoints on a continuum whose interior is notoriously difficult to probe.
+Thus Rooth (1987: 256) remarks:

+Consider Most farmers who own a donkey beat it: does it mean that most farmers who own a donkey beat all of the donkeys they own, that most farmers who own a donkey beat most of the donkeys they own, or that most farmers who own a donkey beat some of the donkeys they own?
+I am simply not sure, and informants I have consulted have not expressed strong or consistent opinions.

 The theory we present here treats the \exists / \forall dichotomy as a case of underspecification rather than ambiguity, and generates \exists -readings, \forall -readings, as well as intermediate interpretations.
-One case in which such intermediate interpretations are arguably attested is discussed by Kanazawa (1994: 116):
+Given natural assumptions about the QUDs that sentences address, our theory makes predictions about the availability of such intermediate interpretations.
+Consider for example the following pair of sentences: